Improving VAEs' Robustness to Adversarial Attack: Background: Attacking VAEs

-In an adversarial attack, an agent is trying to manipulate the behaviour of some machine learning model towards a goal of their choosing, such as fooling a classifier to misclassify an image through adding a small perturbation \citep{Naveed2018, Gilmer2018}.
-For many deep learning models, very small changes in the input, of little importance to the human eye, can produce large changes in the model's output.

-Attacks on VAEs have been proposed by \citet{Tabacof2016, Gondim2018, Kos2018}.
-Here the adversary looks to apply small input distortions that produce reconstructions to be close to a target adversarial image.
-An example of this is shown in Figure \ref{fig:demo_attack}, where a successful attack is performed on a standard VAE to turn Hugh Jackman into Anna Wintour.
+In adversarial attacks an agent is trying to manipulate the behaviour of some model towards a goal of their choosing \citep{Naveed2018, Gilmer2018}.
+For many deep learning models, very small changes in the input can produce large changes in output.
+Attacks on VAEs have been proposed where the adversary looks to apply small input distortions that produce reconstructions close to a target adversarial image~\citep{Tabacof2016, Gondim2018, Kos2018}.
+An example of this is shown in Fig~\ref{fig:demo_attack}, where a standard VAE is successfully attacked to turn Hugh Jackman into Anna Wintour.

-The current most effective mode of attack on VAEs is known as a \textit{latent space attack} \citep{Tabacof2016, Gondim2018, Kos2018}.
-This aims to find a distorted image $\v{x}^* = \v{x} + \v{d}$ such that its posterior $q_\phi(\v{z}|\v{x}^*)$ is close to that of the agent's chosen target image $q_\phi(\v{z}|\v{x}^t)$.
-This, in turn, implies that the likelihood $p_\theta(\v{x}^t|\v{z})$ is high when conditioned on draws from the encoding of the adversarial example.
+Unlike more established adversarial settings, only a small number of such VAE attacks have been suggested in the literature.
+The current known most effective mode of attack is a \textit{latent space attack} \citep{Tabacof2016, Gondim2018, Kos2018}.
+This aims to find a distorted image $\v{x}^* = \v{x} + \v{d}$ such that its posterior $q_\phi(\v{z}|\v{x}^*)$ is close to that of the agent's chosen target image $q_\phi(\v{z}|\v{x}^t)$ under some metric.
+This then implies that the likelihood $p_\theta(\v{x}^t|\v{z})$ is high when given draws from the posterior of the adversarial example.
 It is particularly important to be robust to this attack if one is concerned with using the encoder network of a VAE as part of a downstream task.
+For a VAE with a single stochastic layer, the latent-space adversarial objective is